arangodb/docs/3.9/graphs-smart-graphs.md

 In addition to the attributes you would set to create a SmartGraph, there is an additional attribute `satellites` you need to set.
 It needs to be an array of one or more collection names.
-These names can be used in the edge definition (relation) and these collections will be created as SatelliteCollections:
+These names can be used in edge definitions (relations) and these collections will be created as SatelliteCollections.
+In this example, both vertex collections are created as SatelliteCollections:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline hybridSmartGraphCreateGraphHowTo1_cluster